 10-man Sevilla gets late goal to draw 1-1 at Leganes

-BARCELONA, Spain (AP) — Wissam Ben Yedder scored in stoppage time to snatch a 1-1 draw for 10-man Sevilla at Leganes in the Spanish league on Sunday.
+BARCELONA, Spain (AP) — Wissam Ben Yedder kept 10-man Sevilla unbeaten in eight Spanish league games when the forward scored in stoppage time to snatch a 1-1 draw at Leganes on Sunday.

 With dense fog at Butarque Stadium in Madrid, Ben Yedder slipped behind his marker and met Roque Mesa’s short cross to the far post where the forward nodded the ball off the turf and into the corner of the net.

-The draw left Pablo Machin’s Sevilla in third place at five points behind leader Barcelona as the league starts its two-week winter break.
-Sevilla also increased its unbeaten streak to eight straight rounds.
+The draw left Pablo Machin’s Sevilla in third place and five points behind leader Barcelona as the league starts its two-week winter break.

 Leganes had gone ahead when Mikel Vesga headed in a cross by Allan Nyom in the fifth minute.